slowmist/cryptocurrency-security/en/Cold-Asset-Security-Solution.md

 #### Keystone
 Keystone is an open-source airgap hardware wallet that utilizes an embedded system.
 The device is equipped with three secure element chips.
 One of Keystone’s unique features is to support multiple recovery seed phrases.

-Keystone is currently the only hardware wallet that is compatible with both MetaMask desktop and mobile versions.

 Official website: https://keyst.one